backfire250/uber_pipeline/README.md

 **Anaconda:** Collection of Python tools specifically tailored for Data Science projects.

 ## YouTube Project Walk-Through
-For this project, I followed the below YouTube video series to familiarize myself with some data science tools: https://www.youtube.com/watch?v=WpQECq5Hx9g
+For this project, I followed the below YouTube video to familiarize myself with some data engineering tools: https://www.youtube.com/watch?v=WpQECq5Hx9g

 ## Data Collection and Modeling